MSkalai1998/bhuvithedataguy.github.io/_posts/2020-07-23-gcp-convert-stackdriver-log-sink-hive-parition-in-gcs.md

 The first source file generated the paition with year=2020/ then that paritioned file created one more parition like year=year=2020 then again one more for this, the loop is infinite.

+A special thanks to [Dustin Ingram](https://stackoverflow.com/questions/63035086/gcp-cloud-function-python-gcs-copy-files-duplicate-files/63038186#63038186) who helped me to figure this out.

 Unfortunatly in GCP, we don't have control on filter the some prefix based triggers.
 So if you want to use this, the source and the target buckets must be different.